Quick start

 What should I double-check before trusting the answer?

 Mbps is only one part of internet quality.
-Wi-Fi signal, latency, upload speed, router quality, and provider congestion can matter just as much.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Wi-Fi signal, latency, jitter, upload speed, router quality, provider congestion, data caps, and the plan speed that actually reaches the room can matter just as much.
+Also check the selected mode, input format, encoding, and whether the text includes private keys, passwords, or sensitive data.

 Does this choose my exact internet plan?